How to Stop Chairs from Scratching Your Deck

 Avoid softer wood decking like Cedar.
 Cedar may be naturally resistant to rotting but scratches very easy.
 Even after being stained the decking can mark easily.

-With composite decking, the cap will make all the difference.
-The harder the cap the less likely it to become scratched by furniture.
+For composite decking, the cap will make all the difference.
+The harder the cap the less it will become scratched.

 ZuriOpens in a new tab.
 PVC decking with its acrylic clear cap is probably the most resistant to scratches.
 Similar material as what is used to protect kayaks, recreational vehicles and even optic lenses.
 Really tough stuff.